sbjoshi/Pinaka/README.md

 ## Pinaka & SVCOMP 2019

 - The version of Pinaka (Pinaka-0.1) that participated in SVCOMP 2019 ran **Depth First Search** in **Partial Incremental Mode**.
 These choices were simply a result of better performance on SVCOMP Benchmarks during testing phase.
-- Pinaka-0.1 made use of **Glucose-Syrup** as its solver back-end for SVCOMP 2019 to yield a better overall performance.
+- Pinaka-0.1 made use of **Glucose-Syrup**(Version 4.0) as its solver back-end for SVCOMP 2019 to yield a better overall performance.
 - Pinaka-0.1 participated in Termination,  NoOverflows meta-categories and  all ReachSafety sub-categories EXCEPT ReachSafety-Sequentialized.
 The decision to not participate in other meta-categories because of lack of time for testing Pinaka-0.1 thoroughly on those categories.
 - Currently, Pinaka does not provide support for verification of concurrent programs.
 Non-participation in MemSafety & SoftwareSystems categories was merely due to a lack of time for the authors to be able to test the tool on these benchmarks.
 - Witness generation for Pinaka-0.1 is done by CProver framework itself.